jorgegv/rage1/doc/DATAGEN.md

     started.
     * `USER_GAME_LOOP`: this function runs once in every game loop.
 Use with care, this function can hurt performance badly!
+    * `CUSTOM`: a generic function which will be included in the final binary.
+Mainly used to include it in a specific CODE SET with the relevant directive (see below)
   * `NAME`: the function name.
 Must follow C function naming conventions
   * `FILE`: (optional) the file name where the function is.
 If not specified, the name of the file will be assumed the same as the function